Research Grants

 • Researcher contacts the park with an idea for research.

-• Submissions must be completed electronically through the WNP web portal from October 1, 2024 through December 31, 2024, end of day.
-The full RFP, including guidelines and application samples, are available above.
+• Applications must be completed electronically through the WNP website from September 1, 2025, through December 31, 2025, end of day.
+The RFP and application samples is also available for download in PDF format above.

-• WNP Research Committee evaluates submitted grant proposals and makes decisions regarding funding awards.
+• WNP Research Committee evaluates submitted applications and makes decisions regarding funding awards.

-• Parks and the primary PI will be notified by email of funding decisions the week of February 10, 2025.
+• Parks and the primary Principal Investigator (PI) will be notified by email of funding decisions the week of February 16, 2026.

-• This document includes the grant agreement, which requires electronic signatures of the benefiting/host park superintendent, chief of interpretation, and primary PI as the final step in the grant approval process.
+• This handbook includes the grant agreement, which requires electronic signatures of the benefiting/host park superintendent, chief of interpretation, and primary PI as the final step in the grant approval process.

 Funding Criteria